Gadisa21/task-7/README.md

 ## Overview

-This project is a Job Listing Application built using NextJs and Tailwind CSS.
+This project is a Job Listing Application built using NextJs ,RTK query and Tailwind CSS.
 It includes a job listing dashboard where users can view job cards, and when a user clicks on a job card, they are taken to a detailed description page of the selected job.

 ## Features